 Tops and roots are both edible.
 Great cooked or raw.

 This well loved vegetable is so veritile, going either savory or sweet.
 Store in a warmer place of your refrigerator or they'll become rubbery.

 COMING SOON...Eggplant, peppers, and more!

 Bulk Purchase Opportunities - a great time to freeze and stock up:

-To place an order - send us an email by Monday 8 am with your order, pick up site, and date when you'd like it delivered.
-Email us: firstname.lastname@example.org.
-Then send your check to "Ridgeland Harvest" E5538 Nelson Road, Viroqua, WI 54665.
+Send us an email by Monday 8 am if you'd like to order anything: email@example.com.
+Then send your check to "Ridgeland Harvest" E5538 Nelson Road, Viroqua WI 54665.